 How do I buy silver with my 401(k), conventional IRA, or other retirement account?

-Your existing conventional IRA or employer-sponsored 401(k) account won’t let you buy physical precious metals directly; they’re limited to paper assets like stocks, bonds, and mutual funds.
+Your existing conventional IRA or employer-sponsored 401(k) account won’t let you buy physical precious metals directly; they’re limited to paper assets.
 To place silver in your retirement account, you will need to roll funds over from your 401(k) into a self-directed IRA, or transfer your funds from a conventional IRA into a self-directed IRA.

 Your Birch Gold Specialist will walk you through these steps, but there are effectively three steps needed to roll over your 401(k) into an SDIRA.